 "I have to use your full names at least once during the ceremony (that includes all middle names that are truly despised)";

-Sandra must state the words from Section 46 of the Marriage Act 1961 referred to as The Monitum: “I am duly authorised by law to solemnise marriages according to law.
-Before you are joined in marriage in my presence & in the presence of these witnesses, I am to remind you of the solemn & binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia is the union of a man & a woman to the exclusion ofall others, voluntarily entered into for life.”
+Sandra must state the words from Section 46 of the Marriage Act 1961 referred to as The Monitum: "I am duly authorised by law to solemnise marriages according to law.
+Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

-In the presence of your witnesses, you must state the words from Section 45 of the Marriage Act 1961 as your marriage vows “I call upon the persons here present to witness that I (Bride or Groom) take you (Bride or Groom) to be my lawful wedded wife (or husband).”
+In the presence of your witnesses, you must state the words from Section 45 of the Marriage Act 1961 as your marriage vows “I call upon the persons here present to witness that I (Partner 1) take you (Partner 2) to be my lawful wedded partner.”

-Signing your documents after you have been pronounced as HUSBAND AND WIFE and witnesses as follows:
+Signing your documents after you have been pronounced as married, and kissing has occurred as follows:

 You must have two witnesses over the age of 18 to sign legal documents at your ceremony;

-Form 15: ornamental Certificate of Marriage – signed by bride, groom and both witnesses and handed to you after the ceremony;
+Form 15: ornamental Certificate of Marriage – signed by both parties and both witnesses and handed to you after the ceremony;

-Form 16: formal Marriage Certificate – signed by bride, groom and both witnesses and sent to Births, Deaths & Marriages Registry;
+Form 16: formal Marriage Certificate – signed by both parties and both witnesses and sent to Births, Deaths & Marriages Registry;